OmarElgabry/miniPHP/README.md

     }
 ```

-Also if you require all requests to be through secured connection, you can configure whole controller, and specific actions to redirect all requests to HTTPS instead of HTTP.
+Also if you require all requests to be through secured connection, you can configure the whole controller, or specific actions to redirect all requests to HTTPS instead of HTTP.

 ```php
     // NotesController